ForSuhr/FlowLink/README.md

 ## Introduction
 A cross-platform software designed to chat, transfer files and streaming within local network.

+One of the major advantages of this application is that you don't need to know the IP address in advance.
+All devices within the LAN can be discovered through multicast, and you only need to click.

 ## Get Started
 ### Installation
 #### Windows